mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *You leave Raven's Keep as allies of the Unbound.
 The path ahead is dark, uncertain, and you'll be branded terrorists by every kingdom.
 But you've seen the truth.
 Sometimes revolution is the only answer to entrenched injustice.
 The Third Component awaits beneath the ocean.
 Your journey continues.*

 **If Opposed Corvus:**
 > *Corvus Blackwood is defeated—dead or captured.
 The immediate threat ends.
 You carry two Components and the weight of wondering if you did the right thing.
-The kingdoms are safe from the Sundering.
+The kingdoms are safe from the Worldrend.
 But they're still corrupt, still lying, still oppressing.
 You've protected the status quo.
 Only time will tell if that was heroic or tragic.*

 **If Middle Path:**
 > *You leave Raven's Keep with a fragile alliance.
 Corvus Blackwood—no longer Lord Shadows—walks beside you, not as enemy but as reluctant ally.
 Together, you'll attempt the impossible: justice through truth, reform through evidence, change through courage.
 It might not work.
 But it's worth trying.
 The Third Component can wait.
 First, you'll try to save the world without destroying it.*